tilmanschweitzer/100-days-of-code/README.md

 * Currently, only jasmine seems to work with ES modules out-of-the-box.
 * I should use TDD for further features

+## Day 7

+Add sync implementation in Java.

+Insights

+* Execution time is much better than I expected and comparable to Node.js and Python
+* Implementing the basic version felt much smoother than I expected
+* Parallelizing the sync implementation with Streams.parallel() much simpler than all previous parallel implementations (still unordered in the first attempt)

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)